kibertoad/layered-loader/README.md

 2. **Loader** - data source, capable of retrieving data for a given key, synchronously or asynchronously.
 3. **Cache** - data source, capable of both storing and retrieving data for a given key, synchronously or asynchronously.

 - `layered-loader` will try loading the data from the first cache or loader defined for the LoadingOperation.
-In case `undefined` value is the result of retrieval, next cache or loader in sequence will be attempted, until there is either a value or there are no more sources avaialble;
+In case `undefined` value is the result of retrieval, next data source in sequence will be used, until there is either a value, or there are no more sources available;
-- `null` is considered to be a value, and if data source returns it, subsequent data source will not be queried for data;
+- `null` is considered to be a value, and if the data source returns it, subsequent data source will not be queried for data;
 - If non-last data source throws an error, it is handled using configured ErrorHandler.
-If last data source throws an error and there are no remaining fallback data sources, an error will be thrown.
+If the last data source throws an error, and there are no remaining fallback data sources, an error will be thrown by the LoadingOperation.
 - If there are any caches preceding the data source that returned a value, all of them will be updated with that value;
 - If there is an ongoing retrieval operation for the given key, promise for that retrieval will be reused and returned as a result of `loadingOperation.get`, instead of starting a new retrieval.

 ## Basic example

-Let's define two levels of cache and a primary source of truth:
+Let's define a loader, which will be the primary source of truth, and two levels of caching:

 ```ts
 import Redis from 'ioredis'